PupilTong/pl-objectdetection_ppc64/README.rst

 Abstract
 --------

-This is the original runnable object dection python3 scripts and its running environment container on ppc64le, check the chrisapp version, click here:
+This is the original runnable object dection python3 scripts and its running environment container on ppc64le.
+To get the chrisapp version, click here:

 https://github.com/FNNDSC/pl-objectdetection_moc_ppc64

-check the parent scripts & x86 container powered by nvidia, check here
+check the parent scripts & x86 container powered by nvidia:

 https://github.com/NVIDIA/object-detection-tensorrt-example